jakehildreth/QueenCityCon25/MARP/Slides.md

 ## Follow New Domain Join Guidance: Perform
 1. Admin01, *a Trusted Computer Account Owner,* pre-creates the Computer object in a target OU/container
 2. Admin02, *a Computer Joiner,* performs domain join w/minimal privileges required
-3. Admin02's permissions are removed from the computer account.
 <br>

 <sub>More details, including required permissions for each admin: